openstack-archive/fuel-plugin-lma-collector/doc/user/source/overview.rst

 Limitations
 -----------

-The plugin is not compatible with OpenStack environments deployed with Nova-Network.
+The plugin is not compatible with an OpenStack environment deployed with Nova-Network.